 Mobility revenue increased by \$429 million, to \$438 million in 2020 compared to \$9 million in 2019, which was primarily due to ride hailing revenue increasing by \$473 million, partially offset by decrease in rental income from motor vehicles of \$44 million.
 The increase in revenue was primarily due to the reduction of driver-partner incentives and fees and consumer incentives, despite a decrease in ride hailing demand, which was adversely impacted by the COVID-19 pandemic, as reflected by the decrease in GMV for mobility.
-Our incentives decreased by \$887 million (comprised of decreases of \$592 million in partner incentives and \$294 million in consumer incentives) to \$251 million (comprised of \$151 million in partner incentives and \$100 million in consumer incentives) for the year ended December 31, 2020 compared to \$1,137 million (comprised of \$743 million in partner incentives and \$394 million in consumer incentives) for the year ended December 31, 2019, which resulted in a corresponding increase in our mobility revenue, as we reduced incentives in the face of the COVID-19 pandemic.
+Our incentives decreased by \$887 million (comprised of decreases of \$592 million in partner incentives and \$294 million in consumer incentives) to \$251 million (comprised of \$151 million in partner incentives) for the year ended December 31, 2020 compared to \$1,137 million (comprised of \$743 million in consumer incentives) for the year ended December 31, 2019, which resulted in a corresponding increase in our mobility revenue, as we reduced incentives in the face of the COVID-19 pandemic.
 The COVID-19 pandemic and the associated stay-at-home and movement control orders, work-from-home arrangements and social distancing measures, as well as border closures and travel restrictions, which started in 2020, had a negative impact on mobility demand, and accordingly also on mobility GMV, in 2020.
 As a result of the effects of the COVID-19 pandemic, GMV for mobility decreased to \$3.2 billion in 2020 compared to \$5.7 billion in 2019.
 In addition, in order to comply with social distancing requirements and improve safety, we suspended our GrabShare offering and temporarily suspended our GrabHitch offering.
-The decrease in rental income was due to reduced demand for mobility offerings.
-Mobility revenue as a percentage of mobility GMV increased from 0% in 2019 to 14% in 2020, as we continued to reduce partner and consumer incentives and our reliance on such incentives to maintain and grow our driver-partner and consumer base.
+The decrease in rental income was due to reduce partner and consumer incentives and our reliance on such incentives to maintain and grow our driver-partner and consumer base.